OpenMDAO/OpenMDAO-Framework/docs/user-guide/overview.rst

 Overview of the OpenMDAO Framework
 ==================================

-MDAO stands for MultiDisciplinary Analysis and Optimization; OpenMDAO is an open source framework for analyzing and solving MDAO problems.
+MDAO stands for Multidisciplinary Analysis and Optimization; OpenMDAO is an open source framework for analyzing and solving MDAO problems.
 In OpenMDAO, a problem is represented by a system of objects called :term:`components`.
 These objects have input and output attributes and can perform some sort of calculation when